 How long does it take to form a Missouri Series LLC?

-Missouri typically processes online filings as soon as they are submitted.
-Mailed filings take much longer (around 5-10 business days) and cost almost twice as much to file.
+Missouri typically processes online filings as soon as they receive them.
+Mailed filings take much longer (around 5-10 business days after receipt) and cost almost twice as much to file.
 If it isn’t obvious already, Missouri really wants businesses to file online!